SimoneD89/portfolio/coronavirus/README.md

 ![Coronavirus outbreak](coronavirus.png)

 ---------------------------------------------------
-[EN] This repository is created as a personal container to publish the python script of my personal Covid-19 analysis of the most infected countries.
+[EN] This script is my personal analysis of the most infected countries because of the 2019-20 coronavirus outbreak.

 The data are taken from Wikipedia https://en.wikipedia.org/wiki/2019%E2%80%9320_coronavirus_outbreak